Hotels in Denver, Colorado

 Which hotels in Denver, Colorado offer free parking?

-Which hotels in Denver, Colorado have a pool?
+Which hotels in Denver, Colorado have an outdoor pool?

 Which hotels in Denver, Colorado have suites or extra space?

-The Brown Palace Hotel and Spa Autograph Collection (0.58 mi), Staybridge Suites Denver Downtown by IHG (0.68 mi), and Hyatt House Denver Downtown (0.72 mi) offer suite-style rooms with extra living space.
+The Art Hotel Denver Curio Collection by Hilton (0.48 mi, from $375/night), The Brown Palace Hotel and Spa Autograph Collection (0.58 mi, from $435/night), and Staybridge Suites Denver Downtown by IHG (0.68 mi, from $322/night) offer suite-style rooms with extra living space.

-Which hotels in Denver, Colorado have an in-room kitchen or kitchenette?
+Which hotels in Denver, Colorado have a full in-room kitchen?

 Ready to book in Denver?